 4. DRINK WATER

 Drink a full glass of water right when you wake up.
-You can even do a cup of warm water with lemon (add cayenne pepper if you’d like) to promote weight loss and overall health.
+You can even do a cup of warm water with lemon (add cayenne pepper if you’d like).
 Make sure you stay hydrated throughout the day.
 I know so many people say this, but it really does help.

 5. WORKSHEET / 5 MIN JOURNAL